-I report in my Annual Audit Report the most significant assessed risks of material misstatement that I identified and my judgements thereon.
+We report in our Annual Audit Report the most significant assessed risks of material misstatement that we identified and our judgements thereon.

-Responsibilities of the Treasurer and the Joint Board for the financial statements
+Responsibilities of the Assessor and Central Scotland Valuation Joint Board for the financial statements

-As explained more fully in the Statement of Responsibilities, the Treasurer is responsible for the preparation of financial statements that give a true and fair view in accordance with the financial reporting framework, and for such internal control as the Treasurer determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+As explained more fully in the Statement of Responsibilities, the assessor is responsible for the preparation of financial statements that give a true and fair view in accordance with the financial reporting framework, and for such internal control as the assessor determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Treasurer is responsible for assessing Central Scotland Valuation Joint Board's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless there is an intention to discontinue the Joint Board's operations.
+In preparing the financial statements, the assessor is responsible for assessing the Central Scotland Valuation Joint Board ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless there is an intention to discontinue the Central Scotland Valuation Joint Board operations.

-The Joint Board is responsible for overseeing the financial reporting process.
+The Central Scotland Valuation Joint Board is responsible for overseeing the financial reporting process.